MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-kit/overview/introduction.md

 ## Start using the kit

-Business approvals kit is currently under experimental preview, and all instructions on how to set up the kit is available in this GitHub repository: https://aka.ms/business-approvals-kit-repo
+Business Approvals template is currently under experimental preview, and all instructions on how to set up the kit is available in this GitHub repository: https://aka.ms/business-approvals-kit-repo